Which Virginia Cities Have the Most Basements?

 Another critical factor in basement design is local water risks.
 Basements are less common in areas that flood regularly or have high water tables.
 For example, in areas along the Virginia shore, the water table could begin just a few feet below the surface of the soil, but building a basement requires digging down at least eight feet.

-Even with these smart engineering and construction practices, all types of foundations can show signs of foundation damage.
+Even with these smart engineering and construction practices, all foundations can show signs of damage.
 If the soil below the home starts to shift or there are water problems near the home, the structure itself could become unstable.
 Evidence of underground shifts can include wall cracks, uneven floors, bowing walls, nail pops, or the chimney separating from the home.

-Your basement and foundation are so important to your home that foundation damage can cause it to lose 30 percent of its market value.
+Your basement and foundation are so important to your home that damage can cause it to lose 30 percent of its market value.
 If you think you might have foundation damage, sign up for a free inspection from the basement and foundation experts at JES.

 What’s the Future of Basement Design?